Cathedral Square, Milan (painting)

 Cathedral Square, Milan is a 1968 painting by Gerhard Richter.
-The photorealistic painting is one of Richter's largest figurative paintings at 2,75 m x 2,90 m.
+The photorealistic painting is one of Richter's largest figurative paintings at 2.75 m x 2.90 m.
 It depicts Milan's Cathedral Square between the Galleria Vittorio Emanuele and the Milan Cathedral.
-It was sold by Sotheby's in New York on 14 May 2013 for 37.1 Million dollars, breaking Richter's own record price for an artwork by a living artist, his 1994 32.4 million dollar painting Abstraktes Bild (809-1).
+It was sold by Sotheby's in New York on 14 May 2013 for 37.1 million dollars, breaking Richter's own record price for an artwork by a living artist, his 1994 32.4 million dollar painting Abstraktes Bild (809-1).

 History

 Cathedral Square, Milan was commissioned by Siemens Elettra and from 1968 to 1998 hung in their offices in Milan.
-In 1998 it was acquired by the Pritzker family and was on display for more than ten years at the Park Hyatt Hotel in Chicago.
-In 2013 the Hyatt Hotels Corporation consigned it to Sotheby's to be auctioned.
+In 1998, it was acquired by the Pritzker family and was on display for more than ten years at the Park Hyatt Hotel in Chicago.
+In 2013, the Hyatt Hotels Corporation consigned it to Sotheby's to be auctioned.
 It was bought by Donald L. Bryant, a Californian art collector and the founder of the Bryant Family Vineyard in Napa County.

 Description

-The painting shows the northern part of the Milan cathedral square from a birds-eye view.
+The painting shows the northern part of the Milan cathedral square from a bird's-eye view.
 The facade of the Galleria Vittorio Emanuele, an imposing structure from the 19th century, takes up most of the left half of the painting, while only a part of the northern transept and the front of the nave of the gothic cathedral Santa Maria Nascente are visible.
 Between the Galleria and the Cathedral Square, one can see parked cars, on the square itself, several candelabra and – blurred like in many early photographs – vague outlines of people and undetermined objects.
 The contours of the buildings are out of focus and blurry.
 The many greytones in which the painting has been executed are reminiscent of black-and-white photography.

-Richter did not place the cathedral, the best known tourist attraction in Milan, in the centre of the painting.
-Instead he directed his view to its immediate surrounding with the space between the Galleria and the cathedral at its centre.
+Richter did not place the cathedral, the best-known tourist attraction in Milan, in the centre of the painting.
+Instead he directed his view to its immediate surroundings with the space between the Galleria and the cathedral at its centre.
 Richter had already painted the facade of the cathedral in 1964 with Mailand, Dom also in graytones but in a smaller format of 130 x 130 cm.
-Parallel to Domplatz, Mailand Richter created another painting that had Milan as its subject, based on an aerial photograph, also in graytones and blurry contours that Richter later cut up in pieces of 85x90 cm, and declared them individual images that are listed in the Catalogue Raisonné from 170/1 to 170/9.
+Parallel to Domplatz, Mailand Richter created another painting that had Milan as its subject, based on an aerial photograph, also in graytones and blurry contours that Richter later cut up in pieces of 85 x 90 cm, and declared them individual images that are listed in the Catalogue Raisonné as 170/1 to 170/9.

 The source after which Richter executed Domplatz, Mailand was a newspaper photograph that was in focus, from which Richter clipped a section and modified it.